stsquad/emacs_chrome/README.md

 About
 =====

-Edit with Emacs is an extension for Google's Chrome(ium) browser family that allows you to edit text areas on your browser in a more full featured editor.
+Edit with Emacs is an addon for webextension compatible browsers like Google's Chrome(ium), Opera or Firefox that allows you to edit text areas on your browser in a more full featured editor.
 It does this in conjunction with an "Edit Server" which services requests by the browser.
 This is because extensions cannot spawn new processes as a security measure.

 The extension packages native elisp version that can be run inside GNU Emacs itself, just follow the instructions from the options page